NapthaAI/docs/docs/NapthaStorage/1-database.md

 # Database Storage

-We offer a powerful way to manage structured data via our database storage provider.
+We offer a powerful way to manage structured data via our database storage client.
 You can interact with it using Naptha's SDK, either via the CLI or Python client interface.

-For the `CLI` option, the database storage provider commands start with `naptha storage db`.
+For the `CLI` option, the database storage client commands start with `naptha storage db`.

 Here are some examples of how to interact with the database storage: